MariaBarros/kokoro-dai-mongo-atlas-connect/README.md

 The first time you use this CLI, you shall want to see its available commands.
 If so, type help, and you'll get the following list:

-- connect: connects to a database provider and tests the connection.
+- `connect`: connects to a database provider and tests the connection.
-- collections: gets the collections list of a given database.
-This command has a flag defined as --schemas.
-When you run collections --schemas, the CLI updates validations schemas remotely, taking the custom schemas defined locally.
+- `collections`: gets the collections list of a given database.
+This command has a flag defined as **--schemas**.
+When you run `collections --schemas`, the CLI updates validations schemas remotely, taking the custom schemas defined locally.
-generate: generates files needed for making transactions with the database.
+- `generate`: generates files needed for making transactions with the database.
 This command has two flags:
-	1. --factory: If you run generate --factory, the CLI generates the main transaction resources: MongoConnectFactory.js, MongoTrasactionFactory.js, and MongoConfigFactory.js.
+	1. **--factory**: If you run `generate --factory`, the CLI generates the main transaction resources: the **MongoConnectFactory.js**, the **MongoTrasactionFactory.js**, and the **MongoConfigFactory.js** files.
 The first one manages the connection with the database, the second one defines the most common CRUD operations, and the last one stores the string database connection for different environments.
-	2. --models: If you run generate --models, the CLI generates the models of each collection automatically in the folder you specify in the config file previously.
+	2. **--models**: If you run `generate --models`, the CLI generates the models based on the validation schemas defined for the database in the folder you specify previously in the config file.
-- g: this is an alias for the generate command.
-So, you can type generate --factory or g -factory / generate --models or g --models.
+- `g`: this is an alias for the `generate` command.
+So, you can type `generate --factory` or `g -factory` / `generate --models` or `g --models`.
-- stats: gets statistics on the underlying operating system and resources utilization.
-This command has the flag --db.
-If you run stats --db, the CLI gets statistics data from the database defined in the config file previously.
+- `stats`: gets statistics on the underlying operating system and resources utilization.
+This command has the flag **--db**.
+If you run `stats --db`, the CLI gets statistics data from the database defined in the config file previously.
-- help: show the CLI's available commands.
+- `help`: show the CLI's available commands.
-- exit: kills the CLI.
+- `exit`: kills the CLI.